n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GitHub/README.md

 - Repository
 	- Get the data of a single repository
-	- Return the contents of the repository's license file, if one detected
+	- Return the contents of the repository's license file, if one is detected
 	- Returns issues of a repository
-	- Get community profile of a repository with metrics , health score, description, license
+	- Get community profile of a repository with metrics , health score, description, license...
 	- Get the top 10 popular content paths over the last 14 days
-	- Get the top 10 popular referrering domains over the last 14 days
+	- Get the top 10 referrering domains over the last 14 days

 - Release
 	- Creates a new release